apify/apify-docs/content/academy/apify_platform/actors.md

 ---
 title: Actors
 description: What is an actor?
 How do we create them?
 Learn the basics of what actors are, how they work, and try out an actor yourself right on the Apify platform!
-menuWeight: 5.3
+menuWeight: 5.2
 paths:
 - apify-platform/actors
 ---

 # [](#actors) Actors

-After you've followed the **Getting started** and **Apify CLI** lessons, and familiarized yourself with the Apify SDK in [**Web scraping for beginners**]({{@link web_scraping_for_beginners/crawling/pro_scraping.md}}), you're almost ready to start creating actors!
+After you've followed the **Getting started** lesson, you're almost ready to start creating some actors!
 But before we get into that, let's discuss what an actor is, and a bit about how they work.

 ## [](#what-is-an-actor) What's an actor?

-When you deploy your script to the Apify platform, it is then called an **actor**, which is simply a serverless microservice that accepts an input and produces an output.
+When you deploy your script to the Apify platform, it is then called an **actor**, which is simply a [serverless microservice](https://www.datadoghq.com/knowledge-center/serverless-architecture/serverless-microservices/#:~:text=Serverless%20microservices%20are%20cloud-based,suited%20for%20microservice-based%20architectures.) that accepts an input and produces an output.
 Actors can run for a few seconds, hours or even infinitely.
 An actor can perform anything from a simple action such as filling out a web form or sending an email, to complex operations such as crawling an entire website and removing duplicates from a large dataset.

 Once an actor has been pushed to the Apify platform, they can be shared to the world through the [Apify Store](https://apify.com/store), and even monetized after going public.